 Contactless cards are a quick and easy way to make payments without the need to swipe a card or enter a PIN.
 Users simply hold the card close to a contactless terminal.
 Purchases up to $80 can be made in this way.
 Transactions over this amount require a PIN.
 Banks are automatically issuing new or replacement cards with contactless technology.

 AdvantagesThey're convenient and easy to use.
 And they...

 By default, money loaded on to New Zealand-issued cards is New Zealand dollars.
 It can then be converted to the foreign currency or currencies you need on your travels.
 Most cards let you have funds in several currencies at once.
 You can generally load money on to a travel card at a branch or online.
 Processing loads done via internet banking may take two or more days.

 If you bought your travel c...

-If you use a credit or debit card to buy something and a dispute arises about the transaction, you can ask your bank to charge the transaction back to the merchant’s bank, which will then debit the merchant’s account.
-You have no automatic right to demand a chargeback, but it is industry practice to charge back disputed transactions if there is a valid reason.
-Merchants themselves sometimes compla...
+If you make a payment with a credit or debit card through the Visa or MasterCard payment platform, you can ask your bank to charge the transaction back to the merchant’s bank, which will then debit the merchant’s account.
+Note: payments processed through EFTPOS cannot be charged back.
+You have no automatic right to demand a chargeback, but it is industry practice to charge back disputed transactio...